jflopezr11/mortgage_site/README.md

 ## 🏡 JoshuaLopezLoans.com — The Ultimate Mortgage Hub 🏡
-Welcome to the world of JoshuaLopezLoans.com, where mortgages aren't just serious business, they’re also kinda fun (well, we try).
+Welcome to the world of JoshuaLopezLoans.com, where mortgages aren't just serious business, they’re also kinda fun (well, I try).
 This is your go-to site for everything mortgage-related, packed with tools, resources, and a sprinkle of cheeky humor.
 I built this from the ground up, and yes, the Mortgage Calculator is my favorite child.
 Let’s dive in:

 ## 🚀 Summary: